kubedb/cli/docs/cli_tutorial.md

 Flag `--output=wide` is used to print additional information.

+List command supports short names for each object types.
+You can use it like `kubedb get <short-name>`.
+Below are the short name for KubeDB objects:
+ - Postgres: `pg`
+ - Elasticsearch: `es`
+ - Snapshot: `snap`
+ - DormantDatabase: `drmn`

 You can print labels with objects.
 The following command will list all Snapshots with their corresponding labels.

 ```sh